 The introduction of a chronic condition into your world can cause your lifestyle, career, and relationships to revolve around a whole new set of priorities.
 You might feel overwhelmed as you try to navigate what to do next — and wonder how to prepare for what’s coming down the road.

 A large part of “what comes next” lies in your own house.
-For many folks living with a chronic condition, remaining at home is the best option — it is possible to meet your long-term care needs while still maintaining your comfort and quality of life.
+For those living with chronic conditions, remaining at home is the best option — it is possible to meet your long-term care needs while still maintaining your comfort and quality of life.

-Of course, most people don’t have a home that is particularly suited for someone with a chronic condition.
+Of course, most people don’t have a home that is particularly suited for someone with a disability or medical condition.

-Here’s the thing, though: in the vast majority of cases, these are issues that can be solved with a bit of home design creativity.
+Here’s the thing, though: in the vast majority of cases, these are issues that can be solved with a bit of interior design creativity.